Govt exempts pregnant women officials from attending office

 He said, a circular to this effect has been issued and is expected to be followed by different Ministries/Departments as well as State/Union Territory governments.

-Dr Jitendra Singh said, pregnant women employees who are not already on maternity leave will also be exempted from attending office.
+Dr Jitendra Singh said that pregnant women employees who are not already on maternity leave will also be exempted from attending office.
 Persons with disabilities are also to be given similar exemption from attending office.

 MHA order on full wage payment to employees during lockdown withdrawn